voltbro/turtlebro_patrol/README.md

 The control of the patrol bot is performed by sending messages of the std_msgs/String type to the topic /patrol_control

 Accepted commands:
-1. next - starts the patrol cycle or switch robot to next goal
+1. start - starts the patrol cycle or switch robot to next goal
 2. pause - pauses patrolling at any point
+3. resume - resume patrolling at any point
+4. home - go to home position
-3. shutdown - stops patrolling and executing the package
+5. shutdown - stops patrolling and executing the package